._ ._ ._ ._ ._ ._.

 "Excuse me," it said, and a hand tapped him on his shoulder.
 Springing into his professional mode, he looked up and said brightly,

 "Good morning Sir, how are you today?" he asked brightly on autopilot.

-"I'm fine," the old man (who was Tachibana's kidnapper but he didn't know that) said looking Tachibana over carefully.
+"I'm fine," the old man said, looking Tachibana over carefully.
 "What's the special for today?"